Next-to-next-to-leading power corrections to unpolarized Semi-Inclusive Deep Inelastic Scattering: Numerical estimates and comparisons

 COMPASS Collaboration measured the asymmetries in Ref.~\cite{COMPASS:2014kcy} defined as

-and the measurements are performed for $h^\pm$ hadrons produced in the scattering of muons at 160 GeV on deuterium target.
+where the measurements are performed for $h^\pm$ hadrons produced in the scattering of muons at 160 GeV on deuterium target.
 In~\fig{Acos2phi_COMPASS} we compare our estimates for COMPASS data \cite{COMPASS:2014kcy}.
-Notice that COMPASS collaboration measures $h^\pm$ we approximate charged hadrons as charged pions $\pi^\pm$.
+Notice that COMPASS collaboration measures $h^\pm$ while we approximate charged hadrons as charged pions $\pi^\pm$.
 One can see that the next-to-next-to-leading terms dominate the asymmetry and the trend is opposite to what is observed experimentally.

-The Boer-Mulders functions used in our estimates, from Ref~\cite{Barone:2009hw}, were extracted taking into account the next-to-leading Cahn type contribution, see \eq{FUUcos2phi_Bacchetta}.
-The extraction of Ref~\cite{Barone:2009hw} had difficulties in describing $\Phperp$ dependent data from HERMES and COMPASS.
-Similar difficulties were encountered in the analysis of Ref.~\cite{Barone:2015ksa}.
-Based on our findings we conclude that the leading power Boer-Mulders term to $F_{UU}^{\cos2\phi_h}$ might not be the leading contribution and a new phenomenological analysis is needed in order to understand better the measured asymmetry.
-In fact, in the right panel of \fig{Acos2phi_HERMES} one can see that the estimates that include NNLP contributions do not describe the data and have opposite trends compares to the data, i.e. $\pi^-$ appears to be bigger than $\pi^+$ while the data suggests the opposite.
+The Boer–Mulders functions used in our estimates, taken from Ref.~\cite{Barone:2009hw}, were extracted with the inclusion of the next-to-next-to-leading Cahn-type contribution (see \eq{FUUcos2phi_Bacchetta}).
+The extraction in Ref.~\cite{Barone:2009hw} encountered difficulties in describing the $\Phperp$-dependent data from HERMES and COMPASS.
+Similar issues were also observed in the analysis of Ref.~\cite{Barone:2015ksa}.

+Based on our findings, we conclude that the leading-power Boer–Mulders contribution to $F_{UU}^{\cos2\phi_h}$ may not be the dominant one, and that a new phenomenological analysis is required to better understand the measured asymmetry.
+Indeed, as seen in the right panel of \fig{Acos2phi_HERMES}, the estimates that include NNLP contributions do not quantitatively describe the data; however, they exhibit similar trends, namely that the asymmetry for $\pi^-$ appears to be larger than that for $\pi^+$.

-In order to further demonstrate it, we in \fig{Acos2phi_HERMES_LP} plot the leading power terms only:
+In order to further demonstrate the difficulty of the description of the data with leading power terms only, we plot in \fig{Acos2phi_HERMES_LP} the leading power terms only:

 for both COMPASS (left panel of \fig{Acos2phi_HERMES_LP}) and HERMES (right panel of \fig{Acos2phi_HERMES_LP}) experiments.
-If one assumes the dominance of pions in the charged hadrons, then it is clear that the data are not described by the leading power contributions only, as the leading power contributions are likely to have opposite signs for positive and negative hadrons.
+If one assumes the dominance of pions in the charged hadrons, then it is clear that the data are not described by the leading power contributions, as the leading power contributions are likely to have opposite signs for positive and negative hadrons.